gaiin-platform/.github/profile/README.md

 - Terraform installed and configured
 - Access to the AWS account with an IAM user and keys to use an AWS CLI
 - AWS CLI installed and configured
-- Install Python 3.11, Python 3.10 along with pip for each verison.
+- Install Python 3.11 and Python 3.10 along with pip for each verison.
 - Domain hosted in Route53 in the deployment AWS account
 - Serverless Framework version 3.38.0 installed and configured
 - Docker installed and configured